gordon-tse/cfcChallenge/README.md

 LinkedIn: [https://www.linkedin.com/in/gordon-tse/](https://www.linkedin.com/in/gordon-tse/) \
 Location: Bristol, United Kingdom (willing to relocate)

-## Thank you for giving me this opportunity
-Hi CFC team,

-Thank you very much for allowing me to complete this technical challenge.
-I hope I didn't misunderstand any requirements, and everything looks good to you.
-I'd like to take this opportunity to reiterate my passion for this role.
-I look forward to your favourable reply.

-I'd also be very grateful if I could hear some feedback from you regarding the code and my application.

-Hope to see you in the interview.

-Best regards,\
-Gordon

 ## Executing the program
 1. Make sure you are connected to the internet.
 The internet access is essential for installing missing dependencies and to